The advantages of using reactive inks in digital textile printing

 Reactive inks derive their name from the fact that the dye reacts with the chemicals in the printing paste in conventional printing.
 When the textiles are being steamed, this chemical reaction makes sure that the color molecules are bonded to the fiber.

 Besides its flexible usage, there are two important advantages of using reactive inks.
 The first one is the high-quality of the colors produced by reactive inks especially when printing on cotton or viscose.
-And the second one is the high wash fastnesses.
-Especially for top-level fashion brands, high wash fastnesses are really important since this means that textiles can be washed often without losing its color.
+And the second one is the high wash fastness.
+For top-level fashion brands in particular, high wash fastnesses are really important since this means that textiles can be washed often with limited loss of colors.

 Learn how digital textile printing can help you set new benchmarks for image quality and fast deliveries in the Digital Printing Guide